 Vietnamese salads are full of fresh ingredients, but they are also very flavorful.
 They combine a perfect mixture of vegetables, spices, and even meat, so your dish is guaranteed to be quite entertaining to enjoy.

-Eat salad like no other with this authentic Vietnamese mango salad recipe.
-It features green mango, which is delightfully crunchy with a balanced sweet-sour flavor.
-Other ingredients include shrimps, herbs, and a generous amount of toasted peanuts.
+There is no dish using mango similar to this Vietnamese mango salad.
+It features a delightfully crunchy green mango with a balanced sweet-sour flavor.
+Other ingredients include shrimp, herbs, and a generous amount of toasted peanuts.